Market research: History

+In the 1940's the first idea for qualitative research was born through the work of Paul Lazarsfeld and his Focus interviews in an effort to test reactions to anti-Nazi radio broadcasts on behalf of the Office of War Information.

+Ernest Dichter was the first in the 1950s to coin was is today viewed as motivational consumer research to uncover deep-underlying product values through in-depth consumer interviews.

+In the 1960's Predictive statistical techniques were born through the work of Marketing Professor Paul Green who invented conjoint analysis.

+In 1974, Jerry Yoram Wind launched the two-step market segmentation model, based on macro-and micro-segmentation, which is still routinely used today.

+The Dot.com boom of the 90's changed the market research methods and approaches substantially, with online surveys bypassing face-to-face interviews and phone-interviews as the dominant methodology.
+The subsequent web analytics and e-Commerce era allowed businesses to begin tracking consumer behavior and transactions online.

+Industry Size and growth perspective

+Today, the global market research industry generates $150 billion (revenue by the end of 2025), with a projected annual growth of around 8.4%.
+The leading revenue-generating Markets are the US with $48 billion in market research turnover, the UK with $9.1 billion and China with $2.88 billion.

 Data collection

 "Rigorous sampling methodologies combined with high-quality data collection" is what the magazine Advertising Age considers the backbone of market research.
 Data collection can be done by observing customer behavior through in-situ studies or by processing e.g. log files, by interviewing customers, potential customers, stakeholders, or a sample of the general population.
 The data can be quantitative in nature (counting sales, clicks, eye-tracking) or qualitative (surveys, questionnaires, interviews, feedback).
 Aggregating, visualizing, and turning data into actionable insights is one of the major challenges of market research and today, text analytics affords market researches methods to process large amounts of qualitative information and turn it into quantitative data, which is easier to visualize and use for formalized decision making.

 Data collection can use larger audience samples than the few hundred or thousand typically used in market research.
 Also required is the (at least passive) cooperation of those being surveyed; trust is also helpful.
 Translation is an essential comprehension tool for global consumers and is not a simple act of replacing words in one language with words in another.

 Some data collection is incentivized: a simple form is when those on the road contribute to traffic reporting of which they are consumers.
 More complex is the relationship of consumer-to-business (C2B), which sometimes introduces reliability problems.
 Other data collection is to know more about the market, which is the purpose of market research.